 MSCI research showed that firm-specific news is a larger driver of differences in small-cap stock returns than it is for large-cap stocks.
 This may present opportunities for small-cap active managers focusing on security selection.
-However, attributes shared across many firms can have substantial effects on passive strategies, as the style, country and sector makeup of small-cap indexes differs from their large-cap counterparts.
+However, attributes shared across many firms can have substantial effects on indexed strategies, as the style, country and sector makeup of small-cap indexes differs from their large-cap counterparts.

 We looked at the MSCI EAFE Small Cap Index as one illustration to trace how these differences affected performance for the five years ended April 2018.
 This index includes over 2,300 companies across developed market countries, excluding the U.S. and Canada, and has approximately $2.6 trillion in market capitalization.